ciaraosull/weather-api/README.md

 ### Validator Testing:
 *   Pep8 online was used for validating the python files.
-Not all python files were checked due to time constraints but the sterilizers.py file was deemed the most important to check at this point.
+Not all python files were checked due to time constraints but the views.py & model.py files were deemed the most important to check at this point.

 ### Framework & Language: